laithdarras/MemeGenerator/README.md

 # MemeGenerator
-### One of the very first things I built as I was learning how to program in Javascript for the very first time!
+### One of the very first things I built as I was learning how to program in HTML for the very first time!